 The Fund is subject to credit risk as it invests in pooled investment vehicles and therefore is directly exposed to credit risk in relation to the instruments it holds in the pooled investment vehicles.
-In addition, the Fund is subject to credit risk on the underlying bond holdings, which make up around 28% of the total assets.
-This risk is mitigated as almost all of the bonds are invested in highly rated UK, German or French Sovereign bonds, where the risk of default is considered to be very low.
-No corporate bonds are held.
-Approximately 0.7% (2022: 1.0%) of the assets are held in private equity investments which will be exposed to credit risk.
+In addition, the Fund is subject to credit risk on the underlying bond holdings.
+This risk is mitigated as the majority of the bonds are sovereign bonds or investment grade rated , where the risk of default is considered to be very low.
+Approximately 0.6% (2023: 0.7%) of the assets are held in private equity investments which will be exposed to credit risk.